 GWSPH advisors are generally available Monday through Friday from 9am-5pm.

-As a three-person team, we do not have the capacity for drop-in hours.
+As a two-person team, we do not have the capacity for drop-in hours.
 Our meetings are by appointment only.

 Students should make every effort to reschedule or cancel an appointment 24 hours prior to their booking time.
 Students who miss a scheduled appointment 2 or more times in an academic year will have a registration hold placed on their accounts.
 The hold will not be removed until the student has met with an advisor in person and discussed their degree plan, as well as a plan to better manage their time.